HunterKane/Explanatory-Data-Analysis-and-Seaborn-Olympic-Games-/README.md

  - Hypothesis 1: There is no relationship between Total Medals and Population.
  - Reject Hypothesis 1 -> There is a significant (positive) relationship between Total Medals and Population.

+ - Hypothesis 2: There is no relationship between Total Medals and GDP per Capita.
+ - Reject Hypothesis 2 -> There is a significant(positive) relationship between Total Medals and GDP Capita.

+ - Hypothesis 3: There is no relationship between Total Medals and Participations.
+ - Reject Hypothesis 3 -> there is a significant (positive) relationship between Total Medals and Participations.

+ __Aggregating and Ranking__:
+ - Differentiate between Summer and Winter game medals for each country
+ - What gender has more medals?